CallumJHays/pymake/README.md

 The API is not as nice to use as `pymake` though as the scons library is injected rather than imported.
 Therefore editors either need an SCons extension to provide intellisense or developers must bend over backwards to achieve this.

 Requires usage of the `scons` executable, whereas `PyMakefiles` can be executed directly through python.

+## Future Goals

+- `pymake --render [target]` - Produce a graphviz graphic or .dot file of the dependency tree required by a target
+- Cross-platform support where possible